regedo00/reggiani.io/content/blog/20221113_Strava_data/index.md

 &nbsp;

-The dashboard provides overall statistics and automatically generates individual pages with detailed plots for each selected sport.
+The dashboard provides interactive charts, aggregated information, and automatically generates detailed report pages for the selected sport..
 Check out the video below to see a sneak peek.

 &nbsp;